 Welcome!
-For the 2017-2018 academic year I am visiting Princeton University as the Microsoft Visiting Assistant Professor at the Center for Information Technology Policy.
-I am an Assistant Professor in the departments of Public Administration and Policy and Political Science at the University of Georgia.
+I am Assistant Professor in the departments of Public Administration and Policy and Political Science at the University of Georgia.
 I am also a faculty affiliate at the Institute for Artificial Intelligence.
-I teach methods courses in applied machine learning, causal inference, research design and quantitative methods.
+For the 2017-2018 academic year I was visiting Princeton University as the Microsoft Visiting Professor at the Center for Information Technology Policy.

 My research focuses on four areas:

 (1) Algorithms, governance and organizations- How are machine learning algorithms and artificial intelligence systems reshaping our beliefs and institutions?
 How does increasing reliance on decisions made by algorithms and artificial intelligence systems shape moral and ethical decisionmaking and the structure of organizations?

 (2) Diversity, immigration and polarization - how do demographic changes translate into political and economic changes?
 What are the political implications of an increasingly diverse society driven by immigration?;